 Many celebrity moms and social media influencers have very publicly gushed about how and why they’ve consumed their own placentas postpartum, in the form of pills, smoothies or something else.
 The belief seems to be that doing so can help a woman’s body rebound after childbirth.

-But health experts say, not
+But health experts say, not so fast.

 “Obstetrics and gynecology research has shown no concrete or documented benefits to women,” says Oluwatosin Goje, MD, an Ob/Gyn who specializes in infectious disease.
 “In fact, some people feel that it’s actually harmful to consume the placenta because it comes with a risk of spreading infection.”